 Output:

-Explanation: Here, the SQL CROSS JOIN makes sure that all the months and products have been included in the report, even if there is no data in that particular row.
+Explanation: Here, CROSS JOIN makes sure that all the months and products have been included in the report, even if there is no data in that particular row.
 It can be very useful when preparing data for Power BI analysis or creating detailed reports in Excel.

 3. Using SQL CROSS JOIN to Create Product Price Lists